CommonGateway/CoreBundle/docs/features/Plugins.md

 ```

 > Note:
-> In most cases it isn’t actually necessary to write an installation service, you can just load configurations by supplying the necessary objects.
+In most cases it isn’t actually necessary to write an installation service, you can just load configurations by supplying the necessary objects through schema.json files or use other more specific configurations in the installation.json file.
+We strongly recommend using this only for specific cases where you are sure that it cannot be done through the other methods mentioned.

 ### Configuration